Dead Man's Shoes (1940 film)

-Dead Man's Shoes is a 1940 British drama film directed by Thomas Bentley and starring Leslie Banks, Joan Marion and Wilfrid Lawson.
-A man who has lost his memory, rises to a position of authority and respect.
+Dead Man's Shoes is a 1940 British mystery drama film directed by Thomas Bentley and starring Leslie Banks, Joan Marion and Wilfrid Lawson.
+It was written by Nina Jarvis and John H. Kafka.
+The film is considered an antecedent of British Film Noir.

+Plot

+Criminal Jean Pelletier has lost his memory and risen to a position of authority and respect.
 One day he is confronted by a man who claims to have been involved with him in the past.
-The film is considered an antecedent of British Film Noir.